Moritz Geisenheimer

-Moritz Geisenheimer (1818 – 27 March 1878) was a German merchant, playwright, activist for Jewish Emancipation and the German Gymnastics and National Movement, one of the first sports officials in Düsseldorf, and a publicist and politician for the democracy movement during the German revolution of 1848–1849.
+Moritz Geisenheimer (1818 – 27 March 1878) was a German merchant and playwright.
+He was an activist for Jewish Emancipation and involved in the German Gymnastics and National Movement.
+As part of his role within the German Gymnastics and National Movement he was one of the first sports officials in Düsseldorf.
+Geisenheimer was also a publicist and politician for the democracy movement during the German revolution of 1848–1849.

 Life

-Born in Düsseldorf, Geisenheimer, a merchant, owned a shop for spices and colonial goods in the Düsseldorfer Altstadt at a central location in the Bolkerstraße, and later at Bahnstraße 41 (in the present day district of Stadtmitte).
+Born in Düsseldorf, Geisenheimer, a merchant, owned a shop for spices and colonial goods in the centre of Düsseldorf'd old town (de: Düsseldorfer Altstadt) in Bolkerstraße, and later at Bahnstraße 41 (in the present-day district of Stadtmitte).
 Well-read and interested in the contemporary issues facing Judaism in Germany, he wrote an article in 1841 for the Leipzig-based Allgemeine Zeitung des Judentums, in which he introduced the philologist and poet Ludwig Wihl.
-Wihl's brother, the painter Lazarus Wihl, was one of Geisenheimer's friends during the Vormärz period preceding the March revolution of 1848.
+Wihl's brother, the painter Lazarus Wihl, was one of Geisenheimer's friends during the Vormärz period preceding the March Revolution of 1848.

-Geisenheimer's first contribution to public life in Düsseldorf was a drama that he, a previously unknown playwright, had submitted to the management of the Düsseldorfer Theater under the title The Bravo.
-It premiered on 30 March 1847 with only moderate success.
-The source material of the work was the novella The Bravo by James Fenimore Cooper, published in 1831, which tells the story of a Carlo, a freedom fighter for popular sovereignty and republicanism who finally decides to emigrate after being rescued from imprisonment, but vows to return in a better time.
+Geisenheimer's first contribution to public life in Düsseldorf was a drama that he, a previously unknown playwright, had submitted to the management of the Düsseldorfer Theater under the title Der Bravo.
+The drama premiered on 30 March 1847 with only moderate success.
+Based on the 1831 novella The Bravo by James Fenimore Cooper, the play tells the story of Carlo, a freedom fighter for popular sovereignty and republicanism who finally decides to emigrate after being rescued from imprisonment, but vows to return in more prosperous times.
 Critics regarded neither the performance of the play nor its ending with much enthusiasm.